jpbueno/opencost-gpu-monitoring/BLOG_POST.md

 # Monitoring NVIDIA GPU Costs in Kubernetes with OpenCost and DCGM

-## Overview

-This guide shows you how to set up OpenCost to monitor GPU costs for NVIDIA GPUs using DCGM telemetry.
-Works for **any environment** and **any NVIDIA GPU** (H100, A100, V100, T4, L4, etc.).
+GPU-accelerated workloads in Kubernetes can be expensive, but tracking their actual costs is challenging.
+Without proper cost visibility, teams struggle to optimize GPU utilization, allocate expenses accurately, and justify infrastructure investments.
+This tutorial teaches you how to implement comprehensive GPU cost monitoring using OpenCost and NVIDIA DCGM (Data Center GPU Manager).

+This solution benefits DevOps engineers, platform administrators, and FinOps teams who need to track, allocate, and optimize GPU spending across their Kubernetes clusters.
+You'll learn how to set up automated cost tracking that works in any environment—cloud or on-premises—with any NVIDIA GPU (H100, A100, V100, T4, L4, etc.).

 **What You'll Build:**
-- OpenCost with automatic cloud pricing OR custom on-premises pricing
+- [OpenCost](https://www.opencost.io/) with automatic cloud pricing OR custom on-premises pricing
-- Web UI and REST API for cost monitoring
+- Web UI and REST API for comprehensive cost monitoring
-- Grafana dashboards with GPU metrics
-- Integration with DCGM for GPU telemetry
+- Integration with [DCGM](https://developer.nvidia.com/dcgm) for GPU telemetry and utilization metrics

 **Pricing Approach:**
 - **Cloud (AWS/GCP/Azure):** Automatic pricing via cloud provider APIs